oVirt/ovirt-site/source/develop/release-management/features/storage/manage-storage-connections.html.md

 1. All storage connections that exist in the oVirt setup will be accessible in a new root resource: `api/storageconnections`.
 2. A specific storage connection can be viewed in `api/storageconnections/<connectionid>`
 3. For each storage domain it should be possible to view (GET) its storage connections by approaching it via a specific subresource: `/api/storagedomains/<storageDomainId>/storageconnections`.
-4. For each lun disk (direct lun) it should be possible to view (GET) its storage connections by approaching it via a specific subresource: `/api/disks/<diskId>/connection`.

-Note - connections subresource for lun disks is not in scope for 3.3

 <b>example:</b>